Ground-breaking French-UK climate change satellite mission showcases the UK’s world-leading carbon Earth observation capability.

 What are the benefits?

-• Measuring how much carbon the world’s forests and oceans absorb will help scientists to understand and exploit the natural processes that absorb CO2 and it will inform forecasts of the impact of our changing climate on those carbon sinks, for instance, in the preparation of Intergovernmental Panel on Climate Change (IPCC)
+- Measuring how much carbon the world’s forests and oceans absorb will help scientists to understand and exploit the natural processes that absorb CO2 and it will inform forecasts of the impact of our changing climate on those carbon sinks, for instance, for the Intergovernmental Panel on Climate Change (IPCC)

-• MicroCarb’s data will contribute to global efforts to measure how much carbon is being emitted by natural processes and how much by human activities (anthropogenic climate change)
+- MicroCarb’s data will contribute to global efforts to measure how much carbon is being emitted by natural processes and how much by human activities (anthropogenic climate change) – the Global Stocktake

-• Having more accurate knowledge of the carbon cycle and emissions of carbon will give policymakers the most reliable information to take decisions on tackling climate change.
+- Having more accurate knowledge of the carbon cycle and emissions when taking decisions on tackling climate change.

 Applications